Kitura/kitura.dev/content/docs/guides/client/iOSClient.md

 In this guide we are going to create a simple iOS application that uses a KituraKit client to interact with a Kitura server.
 The app we are going to make will be simple and holds a list of fruit that you can scroll through.
 Upon selecting a desired fruit, we will send a GET request to a server that will return the price of the selected fruit.

-**This guide requires you use Xcode 11.**
+**This guide requires Xcode 11.**

 ---

 ##Setting up your server

-If you don't have a server, follow our Create a Server guide.
+If you don't have a server, follow our [Create a Server](../getting-started/create-server-cli) guide.

 Kitura and KituraKit send and receive instances of Swift types directly.
 These types (aka models) can be shared between the client and server.

+We're going to do our development inside Xcode, so let's open your server project in Xcode.

 Firstly, we need to create a Fruit model.
 Create a folder, if you haven't already, called Models, inside your Application folder, by doing File > New > Group.
 Within your Models folder, create a new file called Fruit.swift, by doing File > New > File and selecting Swift as the type of file.